Alexandre-MAZURIER/prog-web-project/README.md

 ### Local

 - Go to [http://localhost:3000/v1/api](http://localhost:3000/v1/api) to check the different endpoints available.
-- Go [http://localhost:3000](http://localhost:3000) to access to the frontend **if you're using the client and server in one container together**, or [http://localhost:8080](http://localhost:8080) otherwise.
+- Go to [http://localhost:3000](http://localhost:3000) to access to the frontend **if you're using the client and server in one container together**, or [http://localhost:8080](http://localhost:8080) otherwise.

 *Note: The startup can be a bit long : the server pushes data in the database after retrieving them from [https://www.prix-carburants.gouv.fr](https://www.prix-carburants.gouv.fr).*